vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 Depending on where you come from, vvvv offers different benefits:

 ## Coming from text based coding
-You're familiar with text based creative coding, like:
+If you're familiar with text based creative coding, like:
 * [Cinder](https://www.libcinder.org) or [OpenFrameworks](https://openframeworks.cc)
 * [Nannou](https://nannou.cc) or [rin](https://rin.rs)
 * [Processing](https://processing.org) or [p5.js](https://p5js.org)